The symplectic isotopy problem for rational cuspidal curves: Symplectic isotopy problems for reducible configurations

 First, observe that $\Lc$ is birationally equivalent to the configuration $\Lc'$.
 This is seen by blowing up once at each vertex of the triangle formed by the three lines, and then blowing down the proper transforms of the three lines (which are $(-1)$-spheres).

 Next, we see that $\Lc'_0$ has a unique symplectic realization, up to isotopy.
-Using the inverse birational equivalence just described, we see that $\Lc'_0$ is birationally equivalent to the configuration $\mathcal{H}_0$ of a conic inscribed in a triangle of lines, which has a unique realization, up to isotopy, by unique realization of conics and a repeated application of Proposition~\ref{p:addline}.
+Using the inverse birational equivalence just described, we see that $\Lc'_0$ is birationally equivalent to the configuration $\mathcal{H}_0$ of a conic inscribed in a triangle of lines, which has a unique realization, up to isotopy, by Corollary~\ref{c:oneconicthreelines}.

 What we really want to show is that $\Lc'$ has a unique symplectic isotopy realization, which will follow from showing that there is a unique way, up to symplectic isotopy, to add the bitangent line to $\Lc'_0$ to get $\Lc'$.
 This is shown in the following proposition.
 Then because of the birational equivalence above, $\Lc$ itself will have a unique non-empty equisingular isotopy class. \end{proof}